larpconnect/friln/CODE_OF_CONDUCT.md

 ## License and Attribution

 This anti-harassment policy is based on the example policy from the Geek Feminism wiki, created by the Geek Feminism community.

+Front Range Independent LARP Network Code of Conduct © 2025 by Hrefna is licensed under CC BY-SA 4.0.
+See LICENSE for more details (and really you should probably be using the [original](https://geekfeminism.fandom.com/wiki/Community_anti-harassment/Policy), which is CC0, if you want to mix your own).